 Start with a circular orbit.
 If the gravitational constant G is 1, and the star has mass 1 at position (0,0,0), and a satellite at position (1,0,0) is travelling at velocity (0,1,0), then that satellite is in a circular orbit of period 2*pi.

 Note that the period of a satellite depends on its distance from its star and its absolute velocity, but NOT on its full position or the direction of its velocity.
-All donuts with period 2*pi are going to be at distance 1 from the star at some point.
+All toruses with period 2*pi are going to be at distance 1 from the star at some point.
 If I make that the high point of the orbit, the z coordinate of the velocity is conveniently zero.
-To have tilt=eccentricity, for some tilt d, one spot on that donut is position (sqrt(1-d*d), 0, d), velocity (-d, sqrt(1-d*d),0).
+To have tilt=eccentricity, for some tilt d, one spot on that torus is position (sqrt(1-d*d), 0, d), velocity (-d, sqrt(1-d*d),0).

 A little trigonometry rotates these starting points about the z axis, for example this program generates these positions and velocities and rotates them about the z axis.

-Finally plug all these starting points into an orbit simulator and periodically dump out positions along the resulting orbit to get all the points on the donut that are not exactly distance 1 from the star.
+Finally plug all these starting points into an orbit simulator and periodically dump out positions along the resulting orbit to get all the points on the torus that are not exactly distance 1 from the star.
 (There is a trigonometric way to get those points, but I forget what it is.)
 If you watch my simulations for awhile, you'll see that the rings quickly diverge.
 That's because my simulator didn't report the velocity very well.
 I haven't got around to fixing it.

 Why is it symmetric?